-This book would be great for a KS2 classroom library.
+This book would be great for the upper junior classroom library.
 Easy to read, it would be perfect for a research tool as well.
 But the experiments will be what inspires the pupils and make for some great lessons.

 Copyright: Just Imagine Story Centre Ltd 2012-2018.
 All rights reserved.

 These notes may be printed freely for use in classrooms but may not be reproduced in any other format without the permission of the author.